PioterAndrzejewski/archi-details/README.md

 4) Decide about core libraries and technologies used in project ✔️ 1.03.2023
 5) Setup project environment, make first commit ✔️ 3.03.2023
 6) Create landing-page template 🟡

-### 1.03.2023 - 5.03.2023

-1) Kick-off meeting with mentor about the project ✔️ 1.03.2023
-2) Prepare a schedule, make it public in Readme ✔️3.03.2023
-3) Decide about core libraries and technologies used in project ✔️ 1.03.2023
-4) Setup project environment, make first commit ✔️ 3.03.2023
-5) Create landing-page template 🟡

 ### 6.03.2023 - 12.03.2023